simple2d/simple2d/README.md

 If the image can't be found, `S2D_CreateImage` will return `NULL`.

-Once you have your image, you can then change the `x, y` position like so:
+Once you have your image, you can then change its `x, y` position like so:

 ```c
 img->x = 125;